atrox39/Oryn-Cli/README.md

 oryn create blog
 ```

-It will create a new Oryn project named blog in the `blog` directory.
+It will create a new Lucifer project named blog in the `blog` directory.

 ### Run Project (With Hot Reload)